-This position has a number of implications for the model of rationality set out in section 2.7 and that we sought to test in more detail.
-In particular it highlights that EIP, as a cultural rational position, cannot be achieved without the direct support and buy-in of school leaders (the importance of whom was noted in section 2.4).
-Since this apparently not the case (as evidenced by the low numbers of respondents agreeing/strongly agreeing with R-support) it seems to imply (in relation to EIP in education) that schools and practitioners are happy to engage in optimal behaviour but not to fully subscribe to the cultural rational position underpinning it.
-Potentially this is because, in education, other aspects of the cultural rational position are determined to a significant extent by a rapidly changing external discourse (e.g. by changes in education policy or OfSTED requirements for what counts as an 'outstanding' school') and because they often account for 'higher stakes' (i.e. they lead to greater reward or punishment), these other aspects of cultural rationality tend to be given a higher weight or priority by school leaders.
-This potentially therefore requires teachers and, in particular, school leaders, to have a certain level of rational pragmatism: to engage in short term practical rational behaviour, but to not get too bound up or aligned with (this specific) aspect of cultural rationality, as doing so will make it difficult to shift behaviours as the policy paradigm itself moves.
-As a result, our analysis also highlights that the optimal rational position, as relates to evidence-use, can often be fragile: it might be achieved in the short term, but without full buy-in from school leaders (which provides an indication of security i.e. it 'tells' teachers that it is OK to buy into the optimal position whole heartedly) EIP will never be fully grounded as an integral 'way of life' for schools and teachers.
-This analysis thus points to OfSTED buying into and making evidence-use part of its inspection criteria if EIP is to be realized in any meaningful way as an optimal rational outcome for schools, along with the attendant benefits evidence use by schools can have.
+Nonetheless our analysis as it stands does have a number of implications for the model of rationality set out in section 2.7, as well as the self improving school system.
+In particular it highlights that EIP, as a cultural rational position, cannot be achieved without the direct support and buy-in of school leaders (who, via transformative approaches to leadership are able to steer school cultures: e.g. see Bush and Glover, 2003; Day and Sammons, 2013 and section 2.4).
+Since such support appears to be low (see percentage of respondents agreeing/strongly agreeing with R-support) it seems to imply that schools and practitioners (particularly those in 'successful schools) are happy to engage in optimal behaviour when it suits them to do so, but not to fully subscribe to the cultural rational position underpinning it.
+Potentially this is because, in education, other aspects of the cultural rational position are determined to a significant extent by a rapidly changing external discourse (e.g. by changes in education policy or Ofsted requirements for what counts as an 'outstanding school': see Godfrey, 2014a).
+What's more, because they often account for 'higher stakes' (i.e. they lead to greater reward or punishment), these other aspects of cultural rationality tend to be given a higher weight or priority by school leaders (see Chapman, 2015).
+This potentially requires teachers and, in particular, school leaders, to have a certain level of rational pragmatism: engage in short term practical rational behaviour, but to not get too bound up or aligned with this one specific aspect of cultural rationality, as doing so will make it difficult to shift behaviours as the policy paradigm itself moves (to an extent reflecting Glatter, 2012).
+As a result, our analysis also highlights that the optimal rational position, as relates to evidenceuse, can often be fragile: it might be achieved in some schools in the short term, but without full buy-in from school leaders (which provides an indication of security - i.e. it 'tells' teachers that it is OK to buy into the optimal position whole heartedly) EIP will never be fully grounded as an integral 'way of life' for schools and teachers.
+This analysis thus points to Ofsted buying into and making evidence-use part of its inspection criteria if EIP is to be realized in any meaningful way as an optimal rational outcome for schools.